 Consider what you would like to do for a job.
 For example, if you love animals, check with local veterinarians to see if they are hiring.
 If you'd prefer working with children, check with your local YMCA (many have after-school child care programs and summer camps) or child care centers.
 Fast food restaurants and retail establishments rely on workers without experience and are willing to train new employees.
 Local libraries often hire teens to help put away books.
 During the summer, amusement parks and summer camps offer a variety of summer jobs for teens.

 Take some time to explore options.
-Keep in mind that your first few jobs will provide a good opportunity to find out what you want to do - and what you don't.
-Review this list of teen job options to get an idea of the type of jobs that teens are likely to get hired for.
+Keep in mind that your first few jobs will provide a good opportunity to find out what you want to do (and what you don't).

 Make sure your paperwork is in order.
-In some states, if you're under eighteen, you may need to obtain working papers (officially called Employment/Age Certificates) in order to legally be able to work.
-You will want to get them ahead of time, so you will be ready to start work once you're hired.
+In some states, if you're under 18, you may need to obtain working papers (officially called Employment/Age Certificates) in order to legally be able to work.
+Get them ahead of time, so you will be ready to start work once you're hired.

 Review When and Where You Can Work